-The 39-page report provides a snapshot of the current state of B2B content marketing while providing insight into how the most effective content marketers do things differently.
+The 44-page report provides a snapshot of the current state of B2B content marketing while providing insight into how the most effective content marketers do things differently.
 The survey featured many changes and saw the addition of new questions that better reflect the maturation of the B2B content marketing discipline.
 This year’s survey was limited to respondents whose organizations have used content marketing for at least one year.
 In addition, respondents were also qualified to confirm they were actually involved (directly or indirectly) with content marketing—providing a more experienced pool of practicing content marketers and better insights.

 Most marketers consider their B2B content marketing efforts to be successful

 This year’s report indicates marketers have made significant progress over the last year, and content marketing is thriving.
-When asked to rate the success of their overall content marketing efforts, this year 77% of marketers said their efforts were extremely successful (4%), very successful (20%) or moderately successful (51%).
+When asked to rate the success of their overall content marketing efforts, this year 78% of marketers said their efforts were either extremely successful (4%), very successful (23%) or moderately successful (51%).
 A somewhat significant number of marketers (20%) considered their efforts minimal successful and only 2% reported their efforts to be not at all successful.
 When asked how the success of their organization’s current overall content marketing approach compares with one year ago, 70% reported their organizations are much more (17%) or somewhat more (53%) successful.

-Most companies are highly committed to content marketing
+Most companies are committed to content marketing

-The majority consider their content marketing “immature”
+The majority still consider their content marketing “immature”

 Most companies have a content marketing strategy, but only a third have it documented